christiangil/Quixx.jl/README.md

     <img width="400px" src="https://raw.githubusercontent.com/christiangil/Quixx.jl/main/logo/quixx.png"/>
 </p>

+QWIXX is a trademark of Gamewright, a division of Ceaco, Inc. No copywright infringment is intended by this project.

 This is a Julia package that can run around 50000(!)
 Quixx games per second I made to try out different Quixx strategies.
 It's a fun game that you should [buy](https://gamewright.com/product/Qwixx)!

 Will be running some strategy tournaments with strategies such as